SantiGarzonD/SantiGarzonD/README.md

 # Santiago Garzón Díaz
 Hi, and Welcome to my GitHub profile.
 Here you will find projects about Python, Data Science, Artificial Inteligence and Machine Learning

-I am a Management Engineering Student, from Universidad Pontificia Bolivariana, from Medellín, Colombia.
+I am a Management Engineer, from Universidad Pontificia Bolivariana, from Medellín, Colombia.

 About:

-- 🔭 Currently working as an intern in the biggest bank of my home country, Bancolombia.
-I am part of the Corporate Credit Risk Management Team.
+- 🔭 Currently working in the biggest bank of my home country, Bancolombia as an Data Engineer and Data Analyst.
+I am part of the Business Strategic Team for Natural Clients.

 You can find me on: